-Divorce or separation does NOT have to be complicated.
+Family law matters do NOT have to be complicated.
 Lawyers tend to make the process more complex and difficult using threats, accusations, and fear.
-Fear often leads to a drawn-out battle and extremely high legal fees, getting in the way of an amicable divorce.
+Fear often leads to a drawn-out battle and extremely high legal fees, getting in the way of an amicable process.

 What if I am angry and feel betrayed?

 Many folks going through the divorce process feel this way.
 It is normal to feel anger, hurt, betrayal, and sadness.
-A good therapist or life coach can help you through these emotions so that they do not interfere with your amicable divorce.
+A good therapist or life coach can help you through these emotions so that they do not interfere with your amicable process.
 Revenge or attempts to hurt the other person only costs you more time and legal fees in the long run.
 Take good care of your emotions and you will see the rest of your life start to fall into place.
-Some folks like to view the divorce process like a business transaction, this can help you both make clear decisions that are not emotionally charged.
-Even if you have these feelings and emotions, a respectful, amicable divorce or separation is possible.
+Some folks like to view the mediation process like a business transaction, this can help you both make clear decisions that are not emotionally charged.
+Even if you have these feelings and emotions, a respectful, amicable mediation is possible.

 I want to protect myself.